 Partnering for Social Impact offers the following services:

-- Analysing trends and developments on specific topics and / or markets for knowledge, cooperation opportunities and/or strategising processes.
+- Analysing trends and developments, conduct research on specific topics and / or markets for knowledge, cooperation opportunities and/or strategising processes.

 - To (help) create problems, solutions and stakeholder analysis.